-The soils underlying the proposed development site are classified as 'Elton' (Luvisol: Well drained mineral soils).
-Groundwater vulnerability at the site is classified largely as 'Low' with an area designated as 'High' to the east.
+The soils underlying the proposed development site are classified as 'Urban' (soil concreted over).
+Groundwater vulnerability at the site ranges from 'High' (to the eastern portion of the site) to 'Extreme' (western end of the site).
 The aquifer underlying the site is 'Locally Important Aquifer - Bedrock which is Moderately Productive only in Local Zones'.
-The subsoils in this area comprise Limestone till, sands and gravel (Carboniferous), and the proposed development is underlain by Fine loamy drift with limestones.
+The subsoils in this area comprise a concreted or artificial surface, and the proposed development is underlain by soil concreted over.